 Level 3 – Major Emergency | |

-Operational Implications | This level requires co-ordination, collaboration and/or communications for ALL of the following purposes:
+Operational Implications | This level requires coordination, collaboration and/or communications for ALL of the following purposes:

 |

-Office of Emergency Management Support | Office of Emergency Management may;
+Toronto Emergency Management Support | Toronto Emergency Management may;

 |

-City Division Notification | Lead divisions will follow established notification and escalation procedures to their chain of command and the OEM. |
+City Division Notification | Lead divisions will follow established notification and escalation procedures to their chain of command and Toronto Emergency Management. |

-Office of Emergency Management Notification | Office of Emergency Management will:
+Toronto Emergency Management Notification | Toronto Emergency Management will notify:

-Strategic Communications Notifications The Emergency Information and Media Relations Emergency Support Function will be activated.
-City Clerk’s Office Notification The City Clerk’s Office will notify Councillors of the activation of the Emergency Operations Centre and the activation of the Councillor Co-ordination Emergency Support Function.
-The Clerk’s Office will follow established protocols set out in the Councillor Co-ordination Emergency Support Function. |
+Strategic Public and Employee Communications will activate the Emergency Information and Media Relations Emergency Support Function.
+The City Clerk’s Office will notify Councillors of the activation of the Emergency Operations Centre and the activation of the Councillor Coordination Emergency Support Function.
+The Clerk’s Office will follow established protocols set out in the Councillor Coordination Emergency Support Function. |

-Examples | Nuclear event, public health emergency, city wide power outage, severe storm/weather (2013 Ice Storm). |
+Examples | Nuclear event, COVID-19 pandemic, emergency, city-wide power outage, severe storm/weather |

 Table Description:

 The Councillor Coordination Emergency Support Function establishes when and how City Clerk’s and Councillors’ Offices are notified of an activation of the Emergency Operations Centre.
 It outlines protocols for regular communication with Councillors during a Level 2 Emergency or a Level 3 Major Emergency.
-It specifies parameters for training for appropriate parties, including Councillors and their staff, City Clerk’s Office staff and Office of Emergency Management staff.
+It specifies parameters for training for appropriate parties, including Councillors and their staff, City Clerk’s Office staff and Toronto Emergency Management staff.

-Animal care and relief is co-ordinated by Toronto Animal Services in the Municipal Licensing & Standards Division and delivered by pre-identified animal care and relief responders with pre-determined roles that come together to provide these services in emergencies.
+Animal care and relief is coordinated by Toronto Animal Services in the Municipal Licensing & Standards Division and delivered by pre-identified animal care and relief responders with pre-determined roles that come together to provide these services in emergencies.
 The Animal Care and Relief Services Emergency Support Function outlines the response provided to service and companion animals that are displaced or otherwise affected by an emergency and provides an overview of roles and responsibilities.

 This Emergency Support Function addresses the principles, planning assumptions and concept of operations for emergency information, issues management and media relations for a potential or imminent emergency.